Write to your MP with our template!

 Lack of Government action

-• In September 2021, the Disability Rights Commissioner Paula Tesoriero and Children’s Commissioner Judge Andrew Becroft identified the lack of DSS for those with FASD as a serious human rights issue in their report to the Prime Minister.
+• Way back in September 2021, the Disability Rights Commissioner Paula Tesoriero and Children’s Commissioner Judge Andrew Becroft identified the lack of Disability Support Services (DSS) for those with FASD as a serious human rights issue in their report to the Prime Minister.

 • In February 2024, a Massey University study found that harm to others (HTO) through misuse of alcohol showed FASD was the worst offender, far outstripping alcohol-fuelled violence and traffic crashes.

-• In March 2024 the Ministry of Health published the results of a study into the costs of alcohol harm they commissioned, which found that of the $9.1 billion alcohol is estimated to cost Aotearoa annually, over half - $4.8 billion – is due to FASD.
+• In March 2024 the Ministry of Health published the results of a study into the costs of alcohol harm they commissioned, which found that of the $9.1 billion that alcohol is estimated to cost Aotearoa annually, over half of all alcohol harm in Aotearoa is due to FASD – over $4.8 billion.

 Future investment in FASD

-As well as providing DSS for those with FASD we must:
+As well as providing essential DSS for those with FASD we must:

 Will you raise awareness on behalf of this large and vulnerable group in your constituency with your colleagues?
 Will you advocate for us by asking the Te Whatu Ora how FASD is going to be supported within Whaikaha, the Ministry for Disabled People?
 Will you ask the Government exactly how they plan to revitalise the FASD Action Plan?
 Those affected by FASD urgently need your help.